eclipsesource/tabris-plugin-firebase/doc/cloud-messaging.md

 All `Messaging` properties are read only.

-##### `instanceId` : _string_

-* A stable identifier that uniquely identifies the app installation.
-Note that on Android the instance id can become invalid as noted in the [documentation](https://firebase.google.com/docs/reference/android/com/google/firebase/iid/FirebaseInstanceId.html).

 ##### `pendingMessages` : _{ getAll(), clearAll() }_

 * Represents messages provided by the system notification manager, which have arrived while the app hasn't been in the foreground and have not been consumed yet.